andremleblanc/druiddb-ruby/lib/druid/README.md

 nodes and allows writing.

 ## Errors
-**Client Error:** Indicates a failure within the JRuby-Druid adapter.
+**Client Error:** Indicates a failure within the Ruby-Druid adapter.
 **Connection Error:** Indicates a failed request to Druid.
 **QueryError:** Indicates a malformed query.